Label Hierarchy Transition: Delving into Class Hierarchies to Enhance Deep Classifiers: Abstract

 \section{Abstract}

-Hierarchical classification aims to sort the object into a hierarchy of categories.
+Hierarchical classification aims to sort the object into a hierarchical structure of categories.
 For example, a bird can be categorized according to a three-level hierarchy of order, family, and species.
-Existing methods commonly address hierarchical classification by decoupling it into several multi-class classification tasks.
-However, such a multi-task learning strategy fails to fully exploit the correlation among various categories across different hierarchies.
-In this paper, we propose Label Hierarchy Transition, a unified probabilistic framework based on deep learning, to address hierarchical classification.
-Specifically, we explicitly learn the label hierarchy transition matrices, whose column vectors represent the conditional label distributions of classes between two adjacent hierarchies and could be capable of encoding the correlation embedded in class hierarchies.
-We further propose a confusion loss, which encourages the classification network to learn the correlation across different label hierarchies during training.
-The proposed framework can be adapted to any existing deep network with only minor modifications.
-We experiment with three public benchmark datasets with various class hierarchies, and the results demonstrate the superiority of our approach beyond the prior arts.
-Source code will be made publicly available.
+Existing methods commonly address hierarchical classification by decoupling it into a series of multi-class classification tasks.
+However, such a multi-task learning strategy fails to fully exploit the correlation among various categories across different levels of the hierarchy.
+In this paper, we propose Label Hierarchy Transition (LHT), a unified probabilistic framework based on deep learning, to address the challenges of hierarchical classification.
+The LHT framework consists of a transition network and a confusion loss.
+The transition network focuses on explicitly learning the label hierarchy transition matrices, which has the potential to effectively encode the underlying correlations embedded within class hierarchies.
+The confusion loss encourages the classification network to learn correlations across different label hierarchies during training.
+The proposed framework can be readily adapted to any existing deep network with only minor modifications.
+We experiment with a series of public benchmark datasets for hierarchical classification problems, and the results demonstrate the superiority of our approach beyond current state-of-the-art methods.
+Furthermore, we extend our proposed LHT framework to the skin lesion diagnosis task and validate its great potential in computer-aided diagnosis.
+The code of our method is available at \href{https://github.com/renzhenwang/label-hierarchy-transition}{https://github.com/renzhenwang/label-hierarchy-transition}.